 Reading content isn't everything.
 The best way is to talk to us.

-4. The carbon offset Don't be fooled, it will be difficult to really become carbon neutral.
+- Carbon offsetting: let's not fool ourselves, it will be difficult to become truly carbon neutral.
 This is why it may be necessary to use compensation mechanisms.

 One topic we didn't address during the emday workshop was the purpose of our marketing campaigns.
 Basically, some people will consider (not entirely wrongly) that marketing means generating non-existent needs.
 This incitement to consumption could only generate pollution.
 This is a very interesting and relevant subject for debate.
 But that we preferred not to approach for the moment.
 The risk being that this debate takes all the place, without leading towards concrete tracks.
 We will perhaps come back to it later.